dylankb/what-i-know-js/README.md

   $(this).off(".alert");
 ```

-If you didn't want to use namespacing at all you could also could specify the handler using the event from the callback
+If you did not want to use namespacing at all you could also could specify the handler using the event from the callback

 ```js
   $("#namespaced").on("click", function(e) {